Helping Batwa woodworkers help themselves through capital development

 The starting point almost a decade ago was a small group of Batwa men who had started building rudimentary furniture using simple hand tools.
 They had no electricity but soon adopted a roofed structure within the settlement and began making furniture.
 However, their hard work never paid off because it was always undercapitalized.
 How can a group of poor families that can barely afford food, have enough funds to acquire raw materials?
 Yet they pressed on with small amounts of assistance from various individuals.

-A conversation between the BDP, the woodworkers and Missio Dei led by Rev. Brendan Kimbrough centered on a woodworking shop restart.
+A conversation between the BDP, the woodworkers, and Missio Dei led by Rev. Brendan Kimbrough, centered on a woodworking shop restart.
 The men were asked, “Do you want to restart the woodworking shop?
 The response was a resounding “Yes!”
-Then they were asked, “Will you enter into an agreement with the BDP to receive an advance for materials which you will repay with from proceeds from your sales?”
+Then they were asked, “Will you agree with the BDP to receive an advance for materials which you will repay from the proceeds of your sales?”
 There was much conversation among them for a minute or two, but the response finally came.
 “Yes, but we have no workshop to store tools or materials and no workbenches.
 Can you help us with those things as well?”

-Our church team huddled up and prayed and spoke at length afterwards and agreed that a way would be found to fund those things, over and above the new tools that the team had brought them.
-So out of the generosity of the Missio Dei team and parish members the funds were raised to build the workshop as well as fund future projects.
+The Missio Dei team huddled up and prayed and spoke at length afterwards and agreed that a way would be found to fund those things, over and above the new tools that the team had brought them.
+So out of the generosity of the Missio Dei team and parish members, funds were raised to build the workshop as well as fund future projects.